 Macha is a very popular South Indian slang word that means 'Bro', 'Dude', or close friend.
 Literally, it translates to brother-in-law.

-Find the Hindi translation for the word 'Opponent'.
-Learn how to use it when talking about sports, arguments, or politics (Virodhi/Pratidwandi).
+Find the Malayalam translation for 'Obligation'.
+Learn how to use it when talking about duties, responsibilities, or moral requirements.

 Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast — free, no signup required.